 Allows access to the XSEDE ecosystem

-Delta is a computing and data resource that balances cutting-edge graphics processors and CPU architectures that will shape the future of advanced research computing.
-Made possible by the National Science Foundation, at its launch Delta will be the most performant GPU-computing resource in NSF’s portfolio.
+Delta is a computing and data resource that balances cutting-edge graphics processors and CPU architectures that shapes the future of advanced research computing.
+Made possible by the National Science Foundation, Delta is the most performant GPU-computing resource in NSF’s portfolio.
 University of Illinois researchers can be allocated on Delta.

 Allocation awarded by NCSA

-A computing and data resource that balances cutting-edge graphics processor and CPU architectures that will shape the future of advanced research computing.
-Made possible by the National Science Foundation, at its launch Delta will be the most performant GPU-computing resource in NSF’s portfolio.
-Most allocations for Delta will be allocated through XSEDE.
+A computing and data resource that balances cutting-edge graphics processor and CPU architectures that shapes the future of advanced research computing.
+Made possible by the National Science Foundation, Delta is the most performant GPU-computing resource in NSF’s portfolio.
+Most allocations for Delta will be allocated through ACCESS.

 Granite is NCSA’s Tape Archive system, closely integrated with Taiga, to provide users with a place to store, and easily access, longer-term archive datasets.
 Access to this tape system is available directly via tools such as scp, Globus, and S3.
 Data written to Granite is replicated to two tapes for mirrored protection in case of tape failure.
 Granite can be used for storage of infrequently accessed data, disaster recovery, archive datasets, etc.

 HAL is an efficient purpose-built system for distributed deep learning.
 It combines NVIDIA GPUs, high-speed interconnect, and a high-performing NVME SSD-based storage to provide a reliable and robust platform for developing and training deep neural networks.
 The system is funded by the NSF MRI program to provide University of Illinois researchers with a computational resource for machine learning needs.
 University of Illinois researchers can be obtain an allocation on HAL.